Skip to main content

 Prerequisites

-Basic knowledge about methods and theories of International Relations, as well as general knowledge on regionalism, Russia, Eastern Europe, Baltics, Central Asia, and Caucasus as well as their foreign and domestic policy.
+Basic knowledge about methods and theories of international relations, as well as general knowledge on regionalism, Russia, Eastern Europe, Baltics, Central Asia and Caucasus, as well as their foreign and domestic policy.

 Learning outcomes